stat426-fall2021/stat426-fall2021.github.io/_posts/2021-10-09-Data Visualization.md

 So you want to be a data visualiztion rockstar?
 Well, you came to the right place!
 Here you will find out everyting you need to knwo about how to be a pro.

 Here, you will learn about what data visualization is, how to create amazing charts and graphs, and what the best practices are.
-Essentially, you will learn everytnig you need to know to impress your boss and get a raise (don't quote me on that...)
+Essentially, you will learn everything you need to know to impress your boss and get a raise (don't quote me on that...)

 ---